 Then on January 1, 1797, Bullitt County officially came into existence.
 It looked a bit different then.
 It had been formed from parts of Nelson and Jefferson Counties, and its eastern and western borders which followed waterways were close to where they are today; however changes would come later.

 Below is part of the text of the act creating Bullitt County.
 The various points identified in it are shown by markers on the map below, and included within the description.
 The original border is shown with a red line.
+Images of the original act are shown near the bottom of this page.

 An ACT for forming a new County out of the Counties of Jefferson and Nelson.
 Approved December 13, 1796.